CognitiveScale/heroku-buildpack-scipy/README.md

-Heroku buildpack: Python, Numpy, and Scipy
+Heroku buildpack: Python, Numpy, Scipy, NLTK
 ====================================================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).

-This custom buildpack currently supports only NumPy 1.8.1 and SciPy 0.14.0 installations.
+This custom buildpack currently supports only NumPy 1.8.1, SciPy 0.14.0, and NLTK 3.0.0 installations.

 Please open a GitHub for any problems encountered or feature requests.
 If you